National cultural dimensions

 - Uncertainty Avoidance (UAI)

-In the 2010 edition of Cultures and organizations, a sixth dimension has been added, based on Michael Minkov's analysis of the World Values Survey data for 93 countries.
-This new dimension is called Indulgence versus Restraint.
+In the 2010 edition of Cultures and Organizations, a sixth dimension has been added, based on Michael Minkov's analysis of the World Values Survey data for 93 countries.
+This new dimension is called Indulgence versus Restraint (IND.

-On 17 Jan 2011, Geert delivered a webinar for SIETAR Europe called 'New Software of the mind' to introduce Cultures & Organizations 3rd ed.
+On the 17th of January in 2011, Geert delivered a webinar for SIETAR Europe called 'New Software of the mind' to introduce the 3rd edition of Cultures and Organizations, in which the research results of Minkov have

 Culture only exists by comparison

-These relative scores have been proven to be quite stable over decades.
+These relative scores have been proven to be quite stable over time.
 The forces that cause cultures to shift tend to be global or continent-wide.
-This means that they affect many countries at the same time, so that if their cultures shift, they shift together, and their relative positions remain the same.
+This means that they affect many countries at the same time, so if their cultures shift, they shift together and their relative positions remain the same.
+Exceptions to this rule are failed states and societies in which the levels of wealth and education increase very rapidly, comparatively speaking.
+Yet, in such cases, the relative positions will also only change very slowly.

-The country scores on The Hofstede Dimensions can also be found to correlate with other data about the countries in question.
-Some examples: Power distance is correlated with income inequality in a country.
-Individualism is correlated with national wealth.
-Masculinity is correlated negatively with the percent of women in democratically elected governments.
-Uncertainty avoidance is associated with the legal obligation in developed countries for citizens to carry identity cards.
-Long-term orientation is correlated with school results in international comparisons
+The country culture scores on The Hofstede Dimensions correlate with other data regarding the countries concerned.
+Power distance, for example, is correlated with income inequality, and individualism is correlated with national wealth.
+In addition, masculinity is related negatively with the percentage of national income spent on social security.
+Furthermore, uncertainty avoidance is associated with the legal obligation in developed countries for citizens to carry identity cards, and pragmatism is connected to school mathematics results in international comparisons.